 His grandparents, Carol and George Johnson, live in Valhalla, NY.
 Christian and his grandparents are shown below.

 You will find the criteria for eligibility here.
 If a student is interested, they need to develop or participate in an educational or public service initiative relating to organ, eye and tissue donation.
-Some types of projects a student could do are contained in the file TSO DonateLifeCampaignIdeas which was created by the organ procurement organization based in Buffalo, NY.

 Volunteers are welcome from the TSO participant population.
 They may be recipients, pre-transplant recipients, family members, friends, and members of the public who have an interest in organ donation and transplantation.